IshikaSahu441/IshikaSahu441/README.md

 ## Experience

 #### Peer Tutor at NIIT University (Jan-24 to May-24)
-> Selected and compensated to provid one-on-one and group tutoring in Digital Logic Circuits and Data Structures and Algorithms, improving student understanding and performance.
+> Selected and compensated to provide one-on-one and group tutoring in Digital Logic Circuits and Data Structures and Algorithms, improving student understanding and performance.

 ## My Projects